MJ Melendez Player Props: Royals vs. Cardinals

-On Friday, MJ Melendez (.686 slugging percentage in past 10 games, including four home runs) and the Kansas City Royals face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 8:10 PM ET.
+MJ Melendez -- with a slugging percentage of .694 in his past 10 games, including four home runs -- will be in action for the Kansas City Royals against the St. Louis Cardinals, with Steven Matz on the mound, on August 12 at 7:10 PM ET.

-In his most recent game, he went 1-for-4 against the Red Sox.
+In his last appearance, he went 1-for-4 with a double and an RBI against the Cardinals.

 MJ Melendez Game Info & Props vs. the Cardinals